Last Updated: July 5, 2026

 Setup capital and maintenance cost: $200–2,000/month — compute is the dominant cost (running thousands of evaluation cycles).

-These exist right now, in 2026.
-Most people have never heard a word about them.
-The point of this section is not to make you climb — you won't — but to make sure you know what's already real.
+These exist right now, in 2026, and they get almost no coverage outside trade journals.
+This section isn't here to make you climb — you won't — it's here so you know what's already real.
 Every example below is verified, with named programs and citations.

 L11 Discovery Engine Pharma + materials

-AI generates hypotheses, designs molecules or materials, plans experiments, and controls robotic labs to execute them.
-Closed-loop discovery.
-Humans review and greenlight at clinical milestones.
+AI generates hypotheses, designs molecules or materials, plans experiments, and controls robotic labs to execute them — a closed discovery loop, with humans reviewing and greenlighting at clinical milestones.

 Verified named programs (May 2026)